alphagov/notifications-node-client/DOCUMENTATION.md

 #### templateId (required)

-Sign in to [GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the __Templates__ page to find the template ID.
+The ID of the template.
+[Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in) and go to the __Templates__ page to find it.
 For example:

 ```
 "f33517ff-2a88-4f6e-b855-c550268ce08a"